N0tA1dan/Pyrat/README.md

 -----------------------------

 Welcome to Pyrat.
 A simple script that makes a backdoor for windows.
-At the moment Pyrat can only run command prompt commands but in the future it will be better
+At the moment Pyrat can only run command prompt commands but in the future it will be better.

 -----------------------------

 once finished with generating the backdoor it will be contained in a folder called "dist".
-You can delete the rest of the folders besides "main.py" which is the application itself
+You can delete the rest of the folders besides "main.py" which is the application itself.

 -----------------------------

-to start up Pyrat just unzip the following folder and run the command: python main.py
+to start up Pyrat just unzip the following folder and run the command: python main.py.